 What is STARS?

-- Maintain safety while increasing cost-effectiveness at terminal facilities across the NAS
+- Maintains safety while increasing cost-effectiveness at terminal facilities across the NAS

-- Provide advanced functionalities for controllers, such as a flat-panel LED display and the ability to save controller workstation preferences
+- Provides advanced functionalities for controllers, such as a flat-panel LED display and the ability to save controller workstation preferences

 - Offers an easier-to-maintain infrastructure for technicians

 STARS is a foundational technology in the FAA-led modernization of the U.S. airspace system.
-Similar to En Route Automation Modernization (ERAM) at air route traffic control centers (ARTCCs), TAMR allows TRACON facilities to use Automatic Dependent Surveillance-Broadcast (ADS-B) data and other technologies that will make flying even safer, more efficient, and more predictable.
+Similar to En Route Automation Modernization at Air Route Traffic Control Centers, TAMR allows TRACON facilities to use Automatic Dependent Surveillance-Broadcast data and other technologies that will make flying safer, more efficient, and more predictable.